My researches focuses on

-Endocardium Boundary Tracking (SCR)
+Endocardium Tracking (Siemens)

-Diffusion Tensor Images (DTI) Classification (UPenn)
+Diffusion Tensor Images (DTI) Classification (UPENN)

-Facial Expression Analysis of Schizophrenia (UPenn)
+Facial Expression Analysis of Schizophrenia (UPENN)

 Performance Modeling and Prediction of Face Recognition Systems (RPI)